arduino-libraries/Arduino_UnifiedStorage/README.md

 Note: Due to an unforeseen compatibility issue on the Portenta Breakout Board, inserting a USB drive on the USB-A port of the breakout board may occasionally cause a reboot on Portenta C33 boards.
 You can work around this issue by connecting your USB Mass Storage device through a USB hub.
 This limitation only affects Portenta C33 boards.

+## 📖 Documentation

+For more information about this library please read the documentation [here](./docs).